gruberlab/mpact/README.md

 -l (lines) <yes|no>:         Use cells dividing lines on heatmap (default = no).

 -n | names <id|org|all>:     Names for labels.
 			        This parameter will work only if the sequence headers have the NCBI standard (e.g.: ">YP_003289293.1 RNA-dependent RNA polymerase
                                 [Drosophila totivirus 1]).
 Otherwise, sequence headers appended with “_” in whitespace will be used as labels.
-For the name showed in the example:
+For the name shown in the example:

-                                id: YP_003289293.1
+                                id: YP_003289293.
 				org: Drosophila totivirus 1
 				all: YP_003289293.1 Drosophila totivirus 1

 -o | output <name>:          Output directory.

 -p | protocols <als3>:       Protocols to be used in the execution.
 By default, all protocols will be used.

 -q | IQ-TREE <parameters>:   IQTREE parameters.
 Only "-m", "-bb" e "-nt" are accepted.
 			        e.g.: -iqtree "-m Q.pfam+F+R6 -bb 1000 -nt 20”

 -v | version:                Program version.

--p | protocols <als3>:       Protocols to be used in the execution.
-By default, all protocols will be used.
 ```

 ## Tutorial